Discover & learn

 Music and Childhood Development Music and Childhood Development

-Musical awareness begins for children at a very early age.
+Musical awareness and development begins at a very early age for children.
+Exposing children to music during early development helps them learn the sounds and meanings of words.
 We all know how engaging rattles and shakers are to very young children, and how singing to a baby will capture their full attention.
 We know that music in early childhood has its benefits.
 But did you know that these musical foundations are changing an infant and toddler’s brain in ways that will benefit them for life?

 Recent neuroscientific research suggests that early exposure to music helps create neural connections in developing brains.
 It also increases abilities in other areas, including: